Bombast and Flitterflop investigate

 BOMBAST: "Doomster Neil Ferguson, Chief Medical twit Chris Whitty and Chief scientific scaremonger, Sir Patrick Vallance.
 Ferguson, or Professor Pantsdown as he is not affectionately known, is the bloke who visited his married floozy—twice—while insisting the rest of us stay locked in our homes."

 FLITTERFLOP: "What's wrong with that if he's married?"

-BOMBAST: "They're both married, but not to the same people.
-He broke lockdown twice to give her a good seeing-to."
+BOMBAST: "They're both married, but to different people.
+He broke lockdown twice to give his squeeze a jolly good seeing-to."